RainerAtSpirit/caps/readme.md

 2. install grunt using `npm install -g grunt-cli`
 3. download/clone this repo
 4. run `npm install` in repo's root directory to install grunt's dependencies
-5. run `grunt` run tests in the test directory
+5. run `grunt test` to run tests

 ###Contributing
 Write tests in `test/specs/modules` that describes the desired functionality and implement it in `src/`.
 No pull requests will be accepted without associating tests.

-In absence of a formal style guide, follow the existing code style as close as possible.
+In absence of a formal style guide, follow the existing code style.

 ###Building the app
-Experimental: There's a `grunt build` task that builds an optimized version in the build directory.
+There's a `grunt build` task that builds an optimized version in the build directory.

 ###New to grunt?
 Head over to http://gruntjs.com/ to learn the basics.